 Best Serum: Glossier Super Pure

 Ready to overhaul your complexion?
 Look no further than this serum.
-Formulated with zinc and niacinamide, this won’t irritate the skin like some other products that rely heavily on salicylic acid.
+Formulated with zinc and niacinamide, this promises not to irritate the skin like some other products that rely heavily on salicylic acid.
 It’s a favorite among Glossier regulars for its ability to combat congested pores and reduce their appearance.
 The best part?
 It’s water-based and incredibly lightweight, meaning it's easily absorbed by the skin.
 Perfect to use alongside acne-fighting or anti-aging oils and moisturizers.

-Best Splurge: SK-II Facial Treatment Essence
+Best Splurge: SK-II Pitera Facial Treatment Essence

 Best Foundation: Gressa Minimalist Corrective Serum Foundation